 The Deed Restrictions Oversight Committee (DROCOM) serves to insure that the deed restrictions for the subdivision are followed, and to help maintain the apprearance and livablility of our neighborhood.
-The committee is composed of volunteers from among the homeowners, and Ryan Klaus is chairman.
+The committee is composed of volunteers from among the homeowners, and Gerald Fowler is chairman.

 Tenants of rental properties are subject to all provisions of the deed restrictions.
 Property owners are responsible to insure that tenants comply with deed restrictions.